MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-exchange-online-powershell.md

 - If your organization uses federated authentication, and your identity provider (IDP) and/or security token service (STS) isn't publicly available, you can't use a federated account to connect to Exchange Online PowerShell.
 Instead, create and use a non-federated account in Microsoft 365 to connect to Exchange Online PowerShell.

 - REST-based connections to Exchange Online PowerShell require the PowerShellGet module, and by dependency, the PackageManagement module, so you'll receive errors if you try to connect without having them installed.
+For example, you might see the following error:

+  > The term 'Update-ModuleManifest' is not recognized as the name of a cmdlet, function, script file, or operable program.
+Check the spelling of the name, or if a path was included, verify that the path is correct and try again.

-For details, see [PowerShellGet for REST-based connections in Windows](exchange-online-powershell-v2.md#powershellget-for-rest-based-connections-in-windows).
+  For more information about the PowerShellGet and PackageManagement module requirements, see [PowerShellGet for REST-based connections in Windows](exchange-online-powershell-v2.md#powershellget-for-rest-based-connections-in-windows).

-- After you connect, you might received the following error:
+- After you connect, you might received an error that looks like this:

-  > Unable to load file \<Filename and version\>
+  > Could not load file or assembly 'System.IdentityModel.Tokens.Jwt,Version=\<Version\>, Culture=neutral, PublicKeyToken=\<TokenValue\>'.
+Could not find or load a specific file.

   This error happens when the Exchange Online PowerShell module conflicts with another module that's imported into the runspace.
 Try connecting in a new Windows PowerShell window before importing other modules.